Intentionally Supporting a Friend: Navigating Cancer Together

 Supporting a friend or loved one who has been diagnosed with cancer can be overwhelming and emotionally taxing.
-It’s important to remember that, as a friend, you have the power to make a significant impact on your loved one’s experience.
+It’s important to remember that, as a friend, you have the power to improve on your loved one’s experience.
 However, it’s crucial to be intentional in your support to ensure that you provide the most effective and beneficial assistance possible.

 Practice active listening